Infinidat/infinisdk/doc/mappings.rst

 		>>> host.unmap_volume(lun=2)

-The lun can also be deleted directly through its accessor object:
+The LUN can also be deleted directly through its accessor object:

 .. code-block:: python